 1 star Google review from 2021:

-Overall, this is one of the few Kitchen Nightmare success stories – congratulations to John and the rest of the Mama Maria’s restaurant staff.
+Overall, while Mama Maria’s and Sal’s Pizza Store have closed, I think that this one still counts as one of the Kitchen Nightmare success stories – congratulations to John and the rest of the Mama Maria’s restaurant staff.

 If you want to see some other New York City Kitchen Nightmares episodes, check out these updates: